-- Analyze underlying reasons why engaging in persuasive conversations is difficult, both individually and interpersonally. - Apply the theory of 'knowing your why' to people you will talk to in your organizing work. - Feel confident using the 'why, how, what' framework to talk to your neighbors.
+- Analyze underlying reasons why engaging in persuasive conversations is difficult, both individually and interpersonally. - Apply the theory of 'knowing your why' to people you will talk to in your organizing work. - Examine applications of speaking from your why to building a team.